playmeka/meka-core/README.md

 Returns the shortest path from the citizen's current position to any of the positions covered by the specified `target`.
 For instance, if an instance of `HQ` with width of 2 and height of 2 is passed as `target`, then this method will return the shortest path to any of the HQs four positions.

 ## Fighter
 The `Fighter` class is not itself a class, but there are various properties and methods shared by the fighter classes: `InfantryFighter`, `RangedFighter`, and `CavalryFighter`.
+All fighter classes extend `ObjectWithPosition`, so all properties and methods on `ObjectWithPosition` are also available in `Fighter`.

 ### Properties
 #### `id: string`